To set alarms and timers on a Mac:

-Why would you set alarm on Mac when you can easily do so with an iPhone?
+Why would you set an alarm on a Mac when you can easily do so with an iPhone?
 Well, it might be surprising, but people set alarms on their computers for various reasons.
 They want to be alerted of meetings, birthdays, or taking a break from their work.

 How to set one-time alerts on Mac